-At the time your work is commissioned, identify who is best placed to provide peer review.
-Involve the peer reviewers in the commissioning, or brief them early so that they have the context.
-Deadlines move but book a meeting time to receive feedback, especially if time is short.
+At the time your work is commissioned, identify who is best placed to provide peer review; this means carefully considering the trickiest and most demanding aspects of the assignment and who might be best at assisting with their assessment.

-In a larger piece of work, several peer review stages are sensible: at the beginning to check scope; once you have framed your arguments and evidence; and then on the final paper.
+Involve the peer reviewers in the commissioning, or brief them early so that they have the context and provide their views on the key factors.
+Deadlines move but arrangements are vital - especially if time is short.
+So, book time for the peer reviewer to look at your paper, plus a meeting to receive feedback, while leaving sufficient space for remedial or improvement action.
+In a larger piece of work, several peer review stages are sensible: at the beginning to check scope and framework; once you have framed your arguments and evidence to ensure the story works; and then a wrap up overview on the final report.